-The minimum employer contribution to the plan for the July 1, 2014 to June 30, 2015 plan year, calculated in accordance with Section 47-20-10 of the Official code of Georgia Annotated, is \$63,680 (14.1% of covered payroll).
+The minimum employer contribution to the plan for the July 1, 2015 to June 30, 2016 plan year, calculated in accordance with Section 47-20-10 of the Official code of Georgia Annotated, is \$52,757 (the percent of covered payroll is not applicable since the plan is frozen).
 However, the RC may contribute any amount in excess of the minimum contribution.